Updated on Dec 30, 2022 • 5 min read • 708 views • Copy Link

 Application for an order for property settlement

 An application for an order for property settlement or for spousal maintenance must be made within one year of the divorce, or within two years of separation for de facto partners, or you will need permission from the Court to apply.

 Before you make an application to the Court you must provide each other with full financial disclosure and make reasonable attempts to resolve your matter.
-If you can’t, your application can be made either to the Federal Circuit Court of Australia or the Family Court of Australia (depending upon the complexity of the matters).
+If you can’t, your application can be made to the Federal Circuit and Family Court of Australia (FCFCA).

 - An initiating application.
 This application sets out information about the parties and their relationship, the orders that you would like the court to make and the distribution of property settlement that is sought.
 It is important that what you ask for is reasonable, as it may be looked at later if the court is considering making a costs order against either party.
 As well as final property orders, you can also ask for interim orders regarding things such as obtaining valuations of assets, selling or protecting assets, the payment of joint expenses pending, the payment of spouse maintenance or an interim property settlement.